alexandru/alexn.org/_posts/2021-02-12-scala-list-secret.md

 }
 ```

-Yikes, they are adding a manual [memory barrier](https://en.wikipedia.org/wiki/Memory_barrier) 😲 I guess it beats a reversal of a list.
+Yikes, they are adding a manual [memory barrier](https://en.wikipedia.org/wiki/Memory_barrier) 😲 I guess it beats an O(n) reversal of a list.
 But this goes to show the necessity of coupling data structures with the methods operating on them.

 > FP developers don't care about resources, because of the expectation that resources should be handled by the runtime, but sometimes that isn't possible or optimal — even dumb data structures are resources and sometimes need special resource management, for efficiency reasons.
 In which case coupling the data with the methods operating on it is healthy 😉